 - Do you have sufficient information and understanding to challenge or defend your council’s taxi and PHV licensing activity in the context of an overview and scrutiny committee?

-- Has your council signed up to the National Register of Revocations and Refusals?
+- Has your council signed up to and begun actively using the National Register of Revocations and Refusals?

 - Does your council have a multi-agency enforcement programme with the police, DVSA and neighbouring councils?
 Such operations help ensure the public remain safe.